 The phrase, “freedom isn’t free” is a familiar saying, reminding Americans that defending freedom comes with a steep cost to many who pledge their lives in defense of liberty.

 Referring to Memorial Day as a holiday diminishes its solemnity.
 The current health crisis, subsequent economic shutdown, and social distancing guidelines presents an opportunity to pause, and recognize the ultimate sacrifice Americans have made in the name of, freedom.

 Memorial Day means different things to different people.
 Some Americans celebrate the day as a kickoff to summer.
 Members of the military and veterans reflect on the eternal bond with their brothers and sisters-in-arms.
 For Gold Star families, it is day to mourn their lost loved ones.
-For other Americans, it’s a day to adorn the graves of those lost in battle.
+For other Americans, it’s a day to adorn the graves of fallen heroes.
 It is a grateful nation that chooses to honor and give thanks to the brave who stood between tyranny and liberty.